puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 # Configure Microsoft Edge using Mobile Device Management

 This article explains how to ingest the Microsoft Edge administrative template into Microsoft Intune and then use this template to create an Open Mobile Alliance Uniform Resource Identifier (OMA-URI).
-You can use this OMA-URI to set the Mobile Device Management (MDM) settings for Microsoft Edge.
+You can use the OMA-URI you create to set up the Mobile Device Management (MDM) settings for Microsoft Edge.

 In addition to using Microsoft Intune to configure Microsoft Edge on Windows 10 you can use [Mobile Device Management (MDM)](https://docs.microsoft.com/windows/client-management/mdm/) with your preferred Enterprise Mobility Management (EMM) or an MDM provider that supports [ADMX Ingestion](https://docs.microsoft.com/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).